SimpleServerless/simple-db-connection/README.md

     return item_list
 ```

-This wraps the function in a decorator that lazy loads and caches the connection and handles the sql tranaction appropriately.
+This wraps the function in a decorator that lazy loads and caches the connection and handles the sql transaction appropriately.
 The connection also uses the `RealDictCursor` so all results are returned as dictionaries.
 This complements lambda nicely
 as it allows you to return the results directly and let lambda convert the dictionary to json.